 Invisalign® is the invisible way to straighten your teeth without braces.
 Invisalign® uses a series of clear, removable aligners (retainers) to straighten your teeth without metal wires or brackets.
 Invisalign® has been proven effective in clinical research and in over 100,000 patients nationwide.

 You may be surprised to know that the benefits of having properly aligned teeth extend far beyond a confident smile.
 According to the American Dental Association, straightening your teeth can actually significantly affect your overall dental health.
 Think about it — a smile can hardly be perfect if it's not a healthy one.
-Fortunately, with Invisalign®, having a confident smile and reducing your risk for tooth decay and gum disease go hand in
+Fortunately, with Invisalign®, having a confident smile and reducing your risk for tooth decay and gum disease go hand in hand.

 How does full smile rehabilitation or reconstruction differ from smile makeover?
 A smile makeover is something that you elect to have performed, while a full mouth reconstruction is something that you need.
 Patients suffering from bite issues (occlusion) such as TMJ disorder, worn teeth from grinding or bite problems, need treatment for the source of the issue, and then cosmetic and foundational treatments to treat the resulting dental damage.